 We also may rely on trade secrets to protect our technology, especially where we do not believe patent protection is appropriate or obtainable.
-To maintain the confidentiality of trade secrets and other proprietary information, we enter into confidentiality agreements with our employees, consultants, contractors, collaborators, contract development and manufacturing organizations ("CDMOs"), contract research organizations ("CROs") and others upon the commencement of their relationships with us.
+To maintain the confidentiality of trade secrets and other proprietary information, we enter into confidentiality agreements with our employees, consultants, contractors, collaborators, CDMOs, CROs and others upon the commencement of their relationships with us.
 These agreements require that all confidential information developed by the individual or entity or made known to the individual or entity by us during the course of the individual's or entity's relationship with us be kept confidential and not disclosed to third parties.
 Our agreements with employees as well as our personnel policies also generally provide that any inventions conceived by the individual in the course of rendering services to us shall be our exclusive property or that we may obtain full rights to such inventions at our election.
 However, trade secrets are difficult to protect.
-Although we use reasonable efforts to protect our trade secrets, our employees, consultants, contractors, collaborators, CDMOs, CROs and others may unintentionally or willfully disclose our information to competitors.
-We also face the risk that present or former employees could continue to hold rights to intellectual property used by us, demand the registration of intellectual property rights in their name, and seek payment of damages for our use of such intellectual property.
+Although we use reasonable efforts to protect our trade secrets, our employees, consultants, contractors, CDMOs, CROs and others may unintentionally or willfully disclose our information to competitors.
+We also face the risk that present or former employees could continue to hold rights to intellectual property used by us, demand the registration of intellectual property.

 Enforcing a claim that a third party illegally obtained or is using any of our trade secrets is expensive and time consuming, and the outcome is unpredictable.
 We may not have adequate remedies in the event of unauthorized use or disclosure of our trade secrets or other proprietary information in the case of a breach of any such agreements and our trade secrets and other proprietary information could be disclosed to third parties, including our competitors.
 Many of our partners also collaborate with our competitors and other third parties.
 The disclosure of our trade secrets to our competitors, or more broadly, would impair our competitive position and may materially harm our business, financial condition, results of operations, cash flows and prospects.
 Costly and time-consuming litigation could be necessary to enforce and determine the scope of our rights, and failure to maintain trade secret protection could adversely affect our competitive business position.
-The enforceability of confidentiality agreements may vary from jurisdiction to jurisdiction.
+The enforceability of confidentiality agreements may vary from jurisdiction.
 Courts outside the United States are sometimes less willing to protect trade secrets.
 Moreover, our competitors may independently develop substantially equivalent or superior knowledge, methods and know-how, and the existence of our own trade secrets affords no protection against such independent discovery.